Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 - **Gender:** While both males and females exhibit similar credit limit distribution patterns, females tend to have slightly lower credit limits.

-- **Marital Status:** The density plot for marital status reveals that singles have a higher peak density at lower credit limits compared to married individuals.
-This suggests that single individuals tend to have lower credit limits.
+- **Marital Status:** The density plot for marital status indicates that married individuals have a higher peak density at lower credit limits compared to singles.
+This suggests that married individuals tend to have lower credit limits.

 #### Boxplot
 ```